 In clinical trials, a total of 106 patients received treatment with Kanuma.
 The data described below reflect exposure to Kanuma in 75 patients who received Kanuma at dosages up to 3 mg/kg once weekly in clinical trials:

-Table 2 summarizes the most common adverse reactions occurring in >30% of patients with rapidly progressive LAL deficiency presenting within the first 6 months of life receiving Kanuma.
+Table 2 summarizes the most common adverse reactions occurring in >30% of patients with rapidly progressive LAL deficiency presenting within the first 6 months of life receiving Kanuma in Study 1.

 Other less common adverse reactions reported in patients with rapidly progressive disease presenting within the first 6 months of life who received Kanuma included hypotonia, decreased oxygen saturation, retching, sneezing, and tachycardia.

-Table 3 summarizes the most common adverse reactions that occurred in ≥8% of pediatric and adult patients with LAL deficiency receiving Kanuma at a dosage of 1 mg/kg once every other week during the 20-week double-blind treatment period [see Clinical Studies (14.2)].
+Table 3 summarizes the most common adverse reactions that occurred in ≥8% of pediatric and adult patients with LAL deficiency receiving Kanuma in Study 2.

 N = 36

 |n (%)||n (%)|